 What's the stuff in my turkey?

-In the body cavity of the turkey, you will find the turkey neck and giblets.
-The turkey giblets are the turkey gizzards and turkey liver.
-These parts of the turkey are great for making the turkey broth or even using it for extra flavor in your stuffing or dressing.
+In the turkey's body cavity, you will find the neck and giblets.
+The giblets are the gizzards and liver.
+These parts of the turkey are great for making turkey broth or even adding extra flavor to your stuffing or dressing.

 Instructions - How to Smoke a Whole Turkey